Bike Safety Course Coming to City Heights

 By Mario A. Cortez

-Local residents interested in learning about bicycle road safety can learn about safer riding practices at a class being offered by the San Diego Bicycle Coalition on Saturday, Feb.
+Local residents interested in learning about bicycle road safety can get a attend a course on safer riding practices offered by the San Diego Bicycle Coalition on Saturday, Feb.
 2 starting at 9 a.m. at the Copley-Price YMCA in City Heights.

 The tree-hour session is aimed at cyclists of all skill levels and will cover general bike safety, emergency maneuvers, legal aspects of cycling, and rider responsibilities.
 The course will include a classroom learning segment which will be complemented by a on-bike session where attendees can practice maneuvers in an open lot prior to taking to the street.

-“We talk about theory in bike law, rules of the road and then do an hour on the blacktop with bike handling skills and simulating situations one might find themselves in and then do another another hour on the street putting to use with what we have learned,” Baross said.
+“We talk about the rules of the road and then do an hour on the blacktop with bike handling skills and simulating situations one might find themselves in and then do another another hour on the street putting to use what we have learned,” Baross said.

-One of the main focus points of the course is exploring a more assertive style of riding, this in place of the common notion of “riding as if you are invisible.”
+One of the main focus points of the course is exploring a more assertive style of riding in place of the common notion of “riding as if you are invisible.”

-“We teach from the philosophy of ‘vehicular cycling, which is the idea that you are better off acting as if you are driving a vehicle because it means you will be treated like a vehicle.
+“We teach from the philosophy of vehicular cycling, which is the idea that you are safer acting as if you are driving a vehicle because it means you will be treated like a vehicle.
 It is the opposite of the a lot of common advice,” Baross detailed.
 “It’s scarier to have someone blow past me because they didn’t see me than having someone honk at me.
 I don’t mind when people honk, because it means people see can me.”

 Andy Hanshaw, San Diego Bicycle Coalition executive director, shared with La Prensa San Diego that bicycle education is something the organization has done for several years throughout its existence, but can now be offered in specific neighborhoods thanks to a number of grants, such as an Office of Traffic Safety grant from the State and funding SANDAG’s iCommute program.